 - Copayment Reimbursement Program Caps (PDF)

-- How to request an itemized list of copays from Harvard Pilgrim/HUGHP by phone (PDF)
+- How to request an itemized list of copays from Blue Cross Blue Shield of Massaschuetts (PDF)*

 - How to request an itemized list of prescription payments from the OptimX/Catamaran website (PDF)*

-*Please note that Dumbarton Oaks members should contract Kaiser Permanente or CareFirst to get a copy of their annual claims/expenses.
+*Please note that Dumbarton Oaks members should contact Kaiser Permanente or CareFirst to get a copy of their annual claims/expenses.

 Please let us know if you have any questions about the above: email@example.com, 617-661-8289

 Keywords: copayment, copay, co-payment, co-pay, reimbursement, medical